File SMDialog.mys

 Keyboard navigation and focus

-Mouse related events are sent to the button under the mouse pointer, but you can navigate throught buttons using Tab or Shift+Tab.
-Then, the focus is changed, and the focused button will receive keyboard event: OnKeyDown.
+Mouse related events are sent to the component under the mouse pointer, but you can navigate throught components using Tab or Shift+Tab.

 Dialog.UserTable